nextcloud/docker/.github/ISSUE_TEMPLATE/01-Image_issue.md

 ---
-name: 🐛 Image issue
+name: 🐛 Report a bug in the image
-about: Issues related to the Nextcloud Docker image
+about: Create a report to help us improve the image
+labels: "bug, 0.
+Needs triage"
 ---

 <!--